 Purpose: To celebrate and promote an awareness of the rich cultural diversity of Oakland County by recognizing and honoring an individual or law firm, legal services or other law-related organization that has a record of community service, has promoted cultural diversity, advanced social equality, and worked to enhance the quality of life for all people.

-- Presented at the biennial Diversity in the Legal Profession Dinner
+- Presented at the biennial Taste of Diversity event

 - An attorney or law firm with a minimum of five years of community service experience.
 The five years may be inclusive of time spent in community service as a law student.